Good stuff

 Quite simply this is the boldest, most outrageous thing to come from the maker of posh Toyotas since they turned our knees to jelly with the LFA supercar in 2010.
 There are no screaming V10s here and the experience is tailored more to rapid grand touring than hot laps, but the LC is still a force to be reckoned with.

-Spawned from the 2012 LF-LC concept and based on a light, stiff ‘GAL’ rear-drive platform that has since underpinned the LS limo, you can have your LC in two distinct flavours - identical twins, if you like, but with polar opposite approaches to the same task: hurling you down a road and making you look sexy while you’re at it.
+Spawned from the 2012 LF-LC concept and based on a light, stiff ‘GAL’ rear-drive platform that has since underpinned the LS limo, you can have your LC in two distinct flavours – identical twins, if you like, but with polar opposite approaches to the same task: hurling you down a road and making you look damn good while you’re at it.

 One - the LC500h - is a spectacularly complicated hybrid harnessing V6 petrol and electrical power for devilish performance and virtuous fuel economy, the other – the LC500 - is a tasty bit of old school muscle with a naturally aspirated V8 intent on bullying the rear tyres.